jedisct1/dsvpn/README.md

 * `server`|`client`: use `server` on the server, and `client` on clients.
 * `<key file>`: path to the file with the secret key (e.g. `vpn.key`).
-* `<vpn server ip>`: on the client, it should be the IP address or the hostname of the server.
+* `<vpn server ip or name>`: on the client, it should be the IP address or the hostname of the server.
 On the server, it doesn't matter, so you can just use `auto`.
 * `<vpn server port>`: the TCP port to listen to/connect to for the VPN.
 Use 443 or anything else. `auto` will use `443`.
 * `<tun interface>`: this is the name of the VPN interface.
 On Linux, you can set it to anything.
 Or MacOS, it has to follow a more boring pattern.
 If you feel lazy, just use `auto` here.
 * `<local tun ip>`: local IP address of the tunnel.
 Use any private IP address that you don't use here.